|

 bathroom modifications.

-This award was made to partner Robert P. Thomas “for his outstanding
+2005 Bicycle Advocate of the Year Award This award was made to partner Robert P. Thomas “for his outstanding

 contributions to bicycling in Greater Philadelphia by the Bicycle